-Inheriting a 401(k) can add a wrinkle to your financial plan from a tax perspective.
-The rules for inheriting retirement plans, including workplace plans and individual retirement accounts (IRAs), aren’t necessarily the same as the rules for inheriting real estate or other assets.
-If you anticipate inheriting a 401(k) from a parent, a spouse or someone else, it’s important to know your options for minimizing tax liability associated with making withdrawals from these accounts.
-A financial advisor can help you sort through those options so you make a more informed decision.
+Inheriting a 401(k) comes with some complex tax rules.
+When the estate plan includes workplace plans and individual retirement accounts (IRAs), they’re treated differently than real estate or other assets.
+If you anticipate inheriting a 401(k) from a parent, a spouse, or someone else, it’s important to understand the tax liability associated with making withdrawals from these accounts.

 How Is a 401(k) Taxed When Inherited?